nwenzel/Python-Neural-Network/README.md

+### UPDATE 01/28/2013
+# Momentum and dynamic learning rates to be launched soon.
+The code is written, working the bugs out now.

 # Code for Basic Python Neural Network #

 This repository contains all the Python code for a basic Neural Network that uses back propagation to learn feature weights for each layer in the network architecture.
 In the "function" version of the code, the code now supports a dynamic learning rate and momentum.